oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 countermeasures to defend against mix-up attacks.

 It is RECOMMENDED to defend against mix-up attacks by identifying and validating the issuer of the authorization response.
-This can be achieved either by using the "iss" response parameter, as defined in {{RFC9207}}, or by using the `iss` claim of the ID token when using OpenID Connect.
+This can be achieved either by using the `iss` response parameter, as defined in {{RFC9207}}, or by using the `iss` claim of the ID token when using OpenID Connect.